 30101.
-Phonological Analysis I. This course is an introduction to the general principles of phonology as a discipline.
+Phonological Analysis I. This course introduces the general principles of phonology as a discipline.
 The course begins with an introduction to the study of the speech sounds used in the world's languages with an emphasis on their articulatory, acoustic, and perceptual structures.
 Building upon this foundation, the principles of phonological analysis are illustrated with emphasis on fundamental notions that transcend differences between theoretical approaches: contrast, neutralization, natural classes, distinctive features, and basic phonological processes (e.g., assimilation).
 We focus on generative phonology, both "classical" and autosegmental models, with brief discussion of optimality theory.
-Autumn.
+Winter.

 30102.
 Phonological Analysis II.
 PQ: LING 30101.
 This course is a continuation of Phonological Analysis I, focusing on topics of current interest in phonological theory.
 Topics vary.
-Winter.
+Spring.

 30201.
-Syntactic Analysis I. This course is an introduction to basic goals and methods of current syntactic theory through a detailed analysis of a range of phenomena, with emphasis on argumentation and empirical justification.
+Syntactic Analysis I. This course introduces basic goals and methods of current syntactic theory through a detailed analysis of a range of phenomena, with emphasis on argumentation and empirical justification.
 Major topics include phrase structure and constituency, selection and subcategorization, argument structure, case, voice, expletives, and raising and control structures.
 Autumn.

 30202.
 Syntactic Analysis II.
 PQ: LING 30201.
-This course is a continuation of Syntactic Analysis I. It expands our examination of the locality of various syntactic dependencies, especially the nature of unbounded dependencies in a wide variety of languages.
+A continuation of LING 30202, this course expands our examination of the locality of various syntactic dependencies, especially the nature of unbounded dependencies in a wide variety of languages.
 Topics include A'-movement and nonmovement in interrogatives, relatives, and comparatives, partial wh-movement, wh-expletives, resumptivity, islands (selective and strong), reconstruction effects, intervention effects, and the nature of successive cyclic movement.
-The course has a strong cross-linguistic aspect, examining data from Korean, Irish, Hungarian, Turkish, Tzotzil, Swahili, Chinese, Japanese, Greek, Slavic, Romance, and Germanic languages, Chamorro and other Austronesian languages, and varieties of Arabic, among others.
+This course has a strong cross-linguistic aspect, examining data from Korean, Irish, Hungarian, Turkish, Tzotzil, Swahili, Chinese, Japanese, Greek, Slavic, Romance, and Germanic languages, Chamorro and other Austronesian languages, and varieties of Arabic, among others.
 Winter.

 30301.
 Semantics and Pragmatics I. This is the first in a two-course sequence designed to provide a foundation in the scientific study of all aspects of linguistic meaning.
 The first quarter focuses primarily on pragmatics: those aspects of meaning that arise from the way that speakers put language to use, rather than through the formal properties of the linguistic system itself, which is the domain of semantics.
-However, a central goal of the course will be to begin to develop an understanding of the relation between pragmatics and semantics, by exploring empirical phenomena in which contextual and conventional aspects of meaning interact in complex but regular and well-defined ways, and by learning analytical techniques that allow us to tease these two aspects of linguistic meaning apart.
+However, a central goal of the course is to develop an understanding of the relation between pragmatics and semantics by (1) exploring empirical phenomena in which contextual and conventional aspects of meaning interact in complex but regular and well-defined ways, and (2) by learning analytical techniques that allow us to tease these two aspects of linguistic meaning apart.
 Autumn.

 30302.
 Semantics and Pragmatics II.
-This is the second in a two-course sequence designed to provide a foundation in the scientific study of all aspects of linguistic meaning.
-The second quarter focuses on the syntax-semantics interface and cross-linguistic semantics.
-The class introduces in detail a theory of the way in which the meaning of complex linguistic expressions is formed compositionally from the meaning of constituent parts, and the interaction of semantic and syntactic composition.
+This is the second in a two-course sequence designed to provide a foundation in the scientific study of all aspects of linguistic meaning that focuses on the syntax-semantics interface and crosslinguistic semantics.
+This course introduces in detail a theory of the way in which the meaning of complex linguistic expressions is formed compositionally from the meaning of constituent parts, and the interaction of semantic and syntactic composition.
 This theory forms the basis for exploring some empirical questions about the systematicity of cross-linguistic variation in the encoding of meaning.
 Winter.